-Just as cake decorating is a skill; effective communication and customer service in cake business with customers is a skill.
-Talking to customers is what helps you get or loose business.
+Just as your talents (cake decorating for me) are a skill, effective communication and customer service in the business with customers is a skill.
+Talking to customers is what helps you get or lose business.
 Right?
-It’s what helps keep your customers coming back even when they do not order a cake from you.
+It's what helps keep your customers coming back even when they do not order a cake from you.

-Often it’s our attitude that helps us when we encounter a problem and have to deal with complains later.
+Often it's our attitude that helps us when we encounter a problem and have to deal with complaints later.
 Am I right?

-Remember that time when you were so upset with a product you purchased; yet when you go there how you complain is mostly dependent on the way they treated you.
+Remember that time when you were so upset with a product you purchased; yet when you got there how your complaint is mostly dependent on the way they treated you?

 I am a cake decorator, so believe me I know the feeling too.
 I too get upset!
-I too feel like I want to let the customer know that there is a lot more then just INGREDIENTS to baking the cake.
-It’s really very upsetting sometimes; isn’t it?
-I know!!
+I too feel like I want to let the customer know that there is a lot more than just INGREDIENTS to baking the cake.

-Recently, I’ve been reading a lot of comments and post on Facebook groups where cake decorators are finding ways to get back at the customer in an attempt to show the customer ‘It’s not just cake’ – honestly some handling it very unprofessionally too.
+Recently, I've been reading a lot of comments and posts on Facebook groups where cake decorators are finding ways to get back at the customer in an attempt to show the customer 'It's not just cake'.
+Honestly, some handle it very unprofessionally too.

-When I mean previous life I mean before I became a professional cake decorator; I worked for Singapore Airlines.
-Now those of you that know Singapore Airlines know that they are one of the top if not the Best Airline in the world.
+Before I became a professional cake decorator; I worked for Singapore Airlines.
+Now those of you that know Singapore Airlines know that they are one of the tops if not the Best Airline in the world.

-As an employee, when I just started off – the policy ” the customer is always right” would always upset me.
-I’ve been a victim of that myself so It would bother me that they would NEVER ever make the customer loose face.
-We tried to accommodate as much as we could even when we knew the customer was taking advantage of our kindness, our generosity and sometimes even our patience.
-We’d give!!
-Because that was what out company policy was – the customer is the most important, no matter what.
+As an employee, when I just started off - the policy " the customer is always right" would always upset me.
+I've been a victim of that myself so It would bother me that they would NEVER ever make the customer lose face.
+We tried to accommodate as much as we could even when we knew the customer was taking advantage of our kindness, generosity, and sometimes even our patience.
+Because that was what our company policy was - the customer is the most important, no matter what.

 During the time I was also studying, I did my second degree and MBA.
-And often the instructors would discuss the outstanding qualities of customer service in Singapore Airlines!!
-That’s how I began to understand what the company did and how they achieved it.
-Often you have to put yourself next, customer first.
+And often the instructors would discuss the outstanding qualities of customer service at Singapore Airlines!!
+That's how I began to understand what the company did and how it achieved it.
+Often you have to put yourself next, the customer first.

-So; my high standards of customer service having worked for over 10 years with Singapore Airlines has been ingrained.
-And often I will get a customer compliment me about it.
+So; my high standards of customer service having worked for over 10 years with Singapore Airlines have been ingrained.
+And often I will get my customer compliments me about it.

 Here's my take on this matter when it comes to effective communication and customer service with customers

-There are differnt types of customers that will come to order a cake.
+There are different types of customers that will come to order a cake

 - Some have no clue what they want,